 - .1 Any faculty member may submit to the dean, with a copy to the chair, a letter of exception regarding any portion or all of the APR completed by the chair, and/or any portion or all of the dean's letter of explanation.
 The individual is entitled to a written reply from the dean.
-If dissatisfied with any portion or all of the written reply, the individual may submit a further letter of exception to the Provost, with copies to the dean and chair.
-The individual is entitled to a written reply from the Provost. - .2 Any chair or other person with a special assignment may submit to the Provost, with a copy to the dean, a letter of exception regarding any portion or all of the SAPR completed by the dean.
-The individual shall be entitled to a written reply from the Provost.
+If dissatisfied with any portion or all of the written reply, the individual may submit a further letter of exception to the provost, with copies to the dean and chair.
+The individual is entitled to a written reply from the provost.
+The decision of the provost is final. - .2 Any chair or other person with a special assignment may submit to the provost, with a copy to the dean, a letter of exception regarding any portion or all of the SAPR completed by the supervising administrator.
+The individual shall be entitled to a written reply from the provost.
 If any individual's APR or SAPR is not received by the stipulated deadline (see §6.6), the individual retains the right to file a letter of exception once the evaluation is received.
-The deadline for submitting letters of exception in these cases will be set by the dean or Provost as appropriate. - .3 In a case where the dean has changed a faculty member's merit evaluation score from what was submitted by the department chair, the faculty member may appeal by writing a letter of exception to the Provost.
-The individual is entitled to a written reply from the Provost. - .4 At the request of a faculty member, department chair, the dean, or the Provost, the dean or Provost shall schedule a conference with the parties to examine the causes of their differing judgments.
-The dean or Provost shall summarize in writing the points discussed in the conference and outline the positions taken by the parties, including the dean and/or Provost, with respect to those points.
+The deadline for submitting letters of exception in these cases will be set by the dean or provost as appropriate. - .3 In a case where the dean has changed a faculty member's evaluation rating from what was submitted by the department chair, the faculty member may appeal by writing a letter of exception to the provost.
+The individual is entitled to a written reply from the provost.
+The decision of the provost is final.

+.4 At the request of a faculty member, department chair, the dean, or the provost, the dean or provost shall schedule a conference with the parties to examine the causes of their differing judgments.
+The dean or provost shall summarize in writing the points discussed in the conference and outline the positions taken by the parties, including the dean and/or provost, with respect to those points.
 All parties shall sign and retain copies of the summary.
-Nothing in this provision shall preclude an individual's right to pursue appeal through the letter of exception provision (§§6.2.3.1-3). - 6.3 MINIMAL PERFORMANCE CRITERIA AND ANNUAL EVALUATIONS Widely (if not universally) within the academic profession, faculty performance is evaluated in three areas of endeavor: teaching, scholarly/creative/professional activity, and service.
+Nothing in this provision shall preclude an individual's right to pursue appeal through the letter of exception provision (§§6.2.3.1-3).

+6.3 MINIMAL PERFORMANCE CRITERIA AND ANNUAL EVALUATIONS Widely (if not universally) within the academic profession, faculty performance is evaluated in three areas of endeavor: teaching, scholarly/creative/professional activity, and service.
 In all three areas, certain activities and performance levels are taken for granted within what all faculty recognize as basic and minimal professional responsibilities.
 These include, for example, support of the Honor Code (see Appendix B), adherence to the Statement on Community Values (see §1.3), punctuality in meeting one's assigned classes, faithfulness in keeping one's posted office hours, the provision of appropriate course syllabi, the prompt return to students of graded work, the reading and other preparation one must do to keep instruction current and vibrant, the maintenance of memberships in appropriate professional and disciplinary organizations and societies, the reading one must do and the conferences and workshops one must attend to maintain currency in one's profession or discipline, attendance at faculty meetings, and the willing acceptance of one's fair share of departmental chores.